sagemath/trac_to_gh/Issue 8733.md

 ```
 Assignee: jason, ncohen, rlm

 As the subject says.
 The goal here is to make the documentation of the module `c_graph.pyx` consistent and also to better document the module itself.
+The coding style of the whole module is inconsistent.
+Clean that up as well.

 Issue created by migration from https://trac.sagemath.org/ticket/8733